HadyyAyman/Version-project/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
+> **Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created

-Include the date you created this project and README file.
+Project was created 3/5/2023 , README was created 9/19/2023

 ### Project Title

-Replace the Project Title
+YallaKora Web Scraper

 ### Description

-Describe what your project is about and what it does
+This Project is used to extract football matches data from yallakora website for the egyptian league

 ### Files used

-Include the files used
+Extract_Data.py
+Matches.csv

 ### Credits

-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Credit goes to Codezilla youtube channel for teaching me Web Scraping topic